Bijoy-910/Product-Disection--LinkedIn/README.md

 - Read through the product dissection overview for an in-depth analysis of LinkedIn's features.
 - Study the case study to understand how LinkedIn addresses real-world problems.
 - Review the schema description and ER diagram to gain insights into LinkedIn's data model.

-## Contributing
-Contributions to this project are welcome!
-Please follow the guidelines outlined in CONTRIBUTING.md.